Campaign of the Month: October 2017

 • Other frenzies: Varies by provocation.
 Being hungry is +1 DC.
 Being starving is +2 DC.

 Roll Modifiers: Vampire is sated (Hunger 0; Advantage)

-Botch: Your character frenzies, as per Setback, but something else goes wrong: they might cause even more damage than their Beast initially wanted to (e.g., killing several victims instead of one), spending Willpower may be impossible, or they might incur an additional Stain.
+Botch: Your character frenzies, as per Setback, but something else goes wrong: they might cause even more damage than their Beast initially wanted to (e.g., killing several victims instead of one), spending Story Point may be impossible, or they might incur an additional Stain.

 Setback: Your character succumbs to their Beast.
 Frenzy lasts for the rest of the scene or until the Beast gets what it wants: killing the source of its rage, draining a vessel until they’re empty, escaping the source of its fear, etc. Physical dice rolls take Advantage (Physical rolls against frenzying NPCs take Disadvantage) and your character is immune to all mundane and supernatural attempts to sway their behavior.
 Your character also doesn’t take dice penalties from the Injured Condition, although they still enter torpor at Injured -6.

 Success: Your character resists the Beast… for now.
 Your next roll to resist frenzy takes Disadvantage, or increases to Major Disadvantage if you’re already rolling at Disadvantage.
 You can eliminate this penalty or decrease Major Disadvantage to Disadvantage by indulging the Beast with a Dark Deed that incurs a Stain.